Sales emails are difficult to get right. They’re time-consuming to write, time-consuming to tailor, and aren’t guaranteed to pay off.

 You’re asking for a favor, so make it easy for your prospect to oblige.
 Send them a prewritten email template they can simply copy and paste to their acquaintance.
-For examples, check out our collection of referral email templates.

 What are your tried-and-true techniques for writing great sales emails?
 Let us know in the comments below.